Cozy Peach Kitchen

 • ×

-Bursting with flavor and made in one pot in just 30 minutes, these vegetarian red curry noodle bowls are perfect for weeknight dinners!
-These noodles feature warming Thai-inspired flavors, a coconut-y sauce, and a bunch of vegetables.
+Bursting with flavor and made in one pot in just 30 minutes, these red curry noodles are perfect for weeknight dinners!
+Made with soba noodles, warming Thai-inspired flavors, a coconut sauce, and a bunch of vegetables.

-White bowl filled with noodles on a pink background.
+White bowl filled with curry noodles on a pink background.

-As with many of my one-pot pasta recipes, these curry noodles can easily be customized using whatever vegetables, grains, and proteins you have on hand.
+As with many of my vegetarian one pot pasta recipes, these curry noodles can easily be customized using whatever vegetables, grains, and proteins you have on hand.

-Though this is by no means a traditional Thai recipe, it uses Thai red curry paste to invoke warming flavors.
+Though this is by no means a traditional Thai recipe, it uses Thai red curry paste to invoke warming flavors (just like with my vegan chickpea curry recipe!).
 The curry paste is the backbone of these noodles, so you shouldn't need to purchase many new ingredients to try this recipe out.

 Jump to: